 While high cholesterol can often be a silent condition with few recognisable symptoms early on these five common associated conditions can be strong indicators that you may have high cholesterol.

 6. Left Chest Pain.

 Left chest pain is another son of high cholesterol levels.
-Your risk of developing coronary heart disease else arises as your bloods cholesterol level increases.
+Your risk of developing coronary heart disease else arises as your blood cholesterol level increases.

 Even a minimal plaque creation in any part of the body can decrease blood flow.
 The heart works more to restore normal blood flow and this can cause pain in your chest.

-This pain can also be a sign of aheart attack.
-Heart attack caused by a blockage in one of the arteries that feed the heart.
+This pain can also be a sign of a heart attack.
+A heart attack caused by a blockage in one of the arteries that feed the heart.